tmtsoftware/csw/docs/src/main/services/logging.md

 ```
 @@@ note

-Here `tromboneHcd` and `tromboneAssembly` is the name of component that will be registered with `LocationService`.
-By default
+Here `tromboneHcd` and `tromboneAssembly` is the name of component that will be registered with `LocationService`,
-all components will log at level specified by `csw-logging.logLevel`.
+which is the `name` field in the ComponentInfo file (see @ref:[DeployingComponents](../framework/deploying-components.md)).
+By default, all components will log at level specified by `csw-logging.logLevel`.

 @@@